dgrevino/Intro-to-Compu/README.md

 # Intro-to-Compu
-Exercises on introduction to computation (in Spanish mostly)
+Exercises on introduction to computation.
+(In Spanish mostly)